-September is National Pain Awareness month, which is why Harrell & Harrell is shedding some light on how compensation is determined for pain and suffering.
+September is National Pain Awareness month, which is why the personal injury lawyers at Harrell & Harrell want to shed some light on how compensation is determined for pain and suffering.
 If you’ve sustained damages from a personal injury, including a car accident or a slip-and-fall, learn about the calculations that can help you get back on your feet—financially and literally.

 How Damages Differ from Pain and Suffering